silverlining2242/I2P_HW/README.md

 14101(mid2-4)_domo3D

 ## Pointer
-We usually declare the variable globally, if we will can different functions to modify the variable values.
+We usually declare the variable globally, so that we can call different functions to modify the global variable values.
 What if we declare variable in main(), and trying to modify the value use function ?

 We can declare a pointer varaible like int *a; it means the pointer pointer to a int value.
 The pointer itself stores the memory address.
 We can use the pointer to change the variable that is outside of its scope.